 the grieving

-for a mother’s death
+for a mother’s death,

 the tasting

-of a lover’s breath
+of a lover’s breath.

-& perpetually we polish them
+& perpetually we polish them,

 until

-from raw emotionwe are left
+from raw emotion,

 with nothing

-but the gem
+but a gem

-we cannot keep
+we cannot keep,

 but feel compelled to give